 Ready to get started with some effective beginner workouts?

-We have hundreds of beginner classes available on Aaptiv.
+We have lots of beginner classes available on Aaptiv.
 Sign up here or start one of these popular workouts: